 With tax-deferred savings of up to $61,000 for 2022 ($67,500 if you are age 50 or older) and $66,000 for 2023 or $73,500 because of the catch-up if you are age 50 or older, and the invaluable choice to pick your own investments, make pretax, roth and after-tax contributions, and take solo 401k participant loan, our solo 401(k) is the perfect retirement vehicle.

 A Solo 401(k) is for owner-only businesses or those with only part-time employees.
 Self-employed businesses include sole proprietorships, closely held family businesses, LLC’s, partnerships and corporations.

 The Solo 401(k) retirement plan allows for salary deferrals found in 401(k) plans, and employer contributions found in profit-sharing plans.
 You can make annual contributions of both salary deferral and profit-sharing contributions, empowering you to save up to $61,000 in 2022 or $67,500 if you are more than 50 years old, tax-deferred.
 The Solo 401k annual contribution limit increased by $5,000 for tax year 2023 to $66,000 and $73,500 for those 50 or older.

 You have the option to fund the Solo 401(k) plan with annual contributions or transfers from other retirement accounts.
 You will have the freedom of investing those contributions through the investment vehicle of your choice.
 You can use any bank or brokerage account of your choice to establish a checking account for your Solo 401(k), and we will assist you in completing the paperwork for the solo 401k checking account.

 Since we never have access to your funds, you are responsible for monitoring the balance in your Solo 401(k) account and notifying us when the balance reaches $250,000 at any year-end.

 Reason being, you are required to complete an IRS Form 5500-EZ, which we can assist you with, once your balance reaches $250,000.

-If you would like us to complete the form for you, no additional fees will apply.
-Remember, this form is only required if your Solo 401(k) balance reaches $250,000.
+If you would like us to complete the form for you and to file it, no additional fees will apply.
+Remember, this form is only required if your Solo 401(k) balance reaches $250,000, or if you terminate the solo 401k plan regardless of value.